Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-3.md

 And that's it for the serialization!

 ## Persistence
 Let's start with the `NewBlockchain` function.
-Currently it creates a new instance of `Blockchain` and adds the genesis block to it.
+Currently, it creates a new instance of `Blockchain` and adds the genesis block to it.
 What we want it to do is to:

 1. Open a DB file.
 2. Check if there's a blockchain stored in it.